honestbleeps/BabelExt/README.md

 You need to release the first version of your extension by hand, because each site has slightly different requirements for their extensions.

-After the initial release, fill in local_settings.json and run `script/build.js` with the "release" command to release and update metadata.
+After the initial release, fill in `local_settings.json` and run `script/build.sh release <site>` to release and update metadata.